+WHAT'S COVERED

-≣ WHAT'S COVERED e\ his tutorial covers the specifics of integrating evidence into essays by discussing how to introduce vidence with context, how to translate the meaning of evidence, and how to provide analysis.
-The pecific areas of focus include: 1.
-Principles of Integrating Evidence 1a.
-Context 1b.
-Translation 1c.
-Analysis 2.
-Evidence Principles in Practice
+In this lesson, you will learn about integrating evidence into essays by discussing how to introduce evidence with context, how to translate the meaning of evidence, and how to provide analysis.
+Specifically, this lesson will cover:

+- 1. Principles of Integrating Evidence

+- 1a.
+Context

+- 1b.
+Translation

+- 1c.
+Analysis

+- 2. Evidence Principles in Practice